We Make Tooth Extractions Easy on Our Patients

 - Keep your head above your heart for the first day.

-- Change your gauze regularly – before it gets completely soaked through.
+- Change your gauze regularly.
+Avoid letting it get completely soaked through.

-- Rest for at least a couple days.
+- Rest for at least a couple of days.

 - Stay hydrated.